 - place hands in your pants pocket, on your lower hip or tight on your waist to bring shape to your body in just the right places.

 - Let your fingers float around your face like feathers, barely touching your cheeks or moving your fingers through your hair to bring attention to your eyes, your smile or emphasize an emotion.
 Do you want to appear like you are pondering an issue or brimming over with happiness?
 Let your hands and fingers do some of the talking.

 Use your hands to show an action or hold props

 - Especially in branding photography it’s easy to use your hands to hold any of the props that help tell your branding story.
 A phone, a mug, a book, a product you make or items you use as part of your services.

 - Use your hands to show an action.
 Your hands will know what to do because you’ve done these motions over and over in your daily live.
 It’s a great way to show what you offer in your business and probably my favorite part of any branding photo shoot.

 One last little tip that works in any situation where you just don’t know what to do with your hands: pretend like you’re washing your hands, nice and slow.
 Try it!

 WORK WITH ME

-Heike Martin is a personal branding, headshot and portrait photographer in Lancaster, Pennsylvania.
-She specializes in capturing your life and business moments in emotive and authentic photography.
+Heike Martin is a personal branding, headshot and commercial photographer based in Mount Joy, Pennsylvania.
+She specializes in helping you magnetize your brand with intentional, eye-catching images.
 Fun, relaxed and professional.